Martin Rhodes

-Martin Rhodes is a Scottish/English Labour Party politician who has been Member of Parliament for Glasgow North since 2024.
+Martin Rhodes is a Scottish Labour Party politician who has been Member of Parliament for Glasgow North since 2024.

 Rhodes previously served as a Scottish Labour Councillor in the wards of Maryhill/Kelvin (2012 to 2017) and Partick East/Kelvindale (2017 to 2022) on Glasgow City Council.
 He was an Executive Member in the previous Labour Administration and also served as the Glasgow Labour Group's Spokesperson for Communities.

 He was elected an honorary president of LGBT+ Labour Scotland in February 2020.

 Rhodes was the chief executive officer of the Scottish Fairtrade Forum, a charity which campaigns for ethical trade.
 He resigned from this role following his election as an MP.

-He made his maiden speech in the House of Commons on the 30 July 2024 during the debate on the Budget Responsibility Bill.
+He made his maiden speech in the House of Commons on 30 July 2024 during the debate on the Budget Responsibility Bill.
 He is a member of the Environmental Audit Select Committee.